 General Fund is the general operating fund of the Library.
-It is used to account for all financial resources except those required to be accounted for in another fund.
+It is used to account for all financial resources except those accounted for in another fund.

 Special Reserve Fund, a capital projects fund, is used to account for the financial resources to be used for the acquisition or construction of major capital facilities.